 You can create segments according to various factors, such as age, interests, gender, marital status or industry.
 In fact, you can treat raw data as a foundation for the segments.
 DMP platform allows to build segments with unique, custom attributes.
 It helps to deliver the right message to the right audience and improve brand experience.
 Read more about customer segmentation and how to use custom segments.

-DMP is a platform where all data is being integrated.
+Data Management Platform is a platform where all data is being integrated.
 Dedicated pixel, created in DMP as a data point is licensing into publisher’s website, where attributes of particular visitor are stored on the platform.
 This is a part of anonymous information that users’ profiles consist of and later used for creating segments.